KasperskyLab/Kaspresso/docs/Wiki/Kautomator-wrapper_over_UI_Automator.en.md

 Interceptors are lambdas that you pass to a configuration DSL that will be invoked before real calls inside `UiObject2` and `UiDevice` classes in UI Automator.

-You have the ability to provide interceptors at 3 different levels: Kautomator runtime, your 'UiScreen' classes and any individual `UiView` instance.
+You have the ability to provide interceptors at 3 different levels: Kautomator runtime, your `UiScreen` classes and any individual `UiView` instance.

 On each invocation of UI Automator function that can be intercepted, Kautomator will aggregate all available interceptors